 Unfortunately, this abundance creates an addiction problem.
 Over one-third of smartphone users check their devices within five minutes of starting their days.
 Also, 20% of smartphone users check their phones more than 50 times every day.

 7. eCommerce Sales

 Mobile apps are significant contributors to the present and future success of eCommerce.
 By the end of 2022, it is expected that mobile devices will account for over 70% of all eCommerce sales.

 According to statistics, 2019 saw the shipment of more than 3.2 million foldable phones.
 By 2022, estimates suggest that this number will reach 50 million units.
 To achieve this growth, 2022 will no doubt be a pivotal year for foldable phones.

 9. Global IoT Market

-Estimates suggest that by the end of 2020, the global IoT market will reach a total valuation of $194 billion.
-Out of this, software such as mobile apps will contribute up to $143 billion, representing a 14% rise from 2019.
+Estimates suggest that by the end of 2022, the global IoT market will reach a total valuation of $194 billion.
+This software such as mobile apps will contribute up to $143 billion, representing a 14% rise from 2019.